 5. Kettlebell Thruster (Single hand/Both hands)

-Suitable for: As long as you have the mobility/flexibility required, even beginners can perform these exercises.
-If you can’t comfortably hold the kettlebell overhead yet, skip these exercises until you build up the strength and mobility.
+If you can’t comfortably hold the kettlebell overhead yet, skip these exercises until you build up strength and mobility.

 Target muscles: Shoulders, quads, hammies, glutes.